exercism/javascript/concepts/objects/about.md

 You might have noticed that an empty object in JavaScript is not completely empty.
 For example, it contains the `hasOwnProperty` method and other methods like `toString`.
-Usually that does not cause any problems but if you ever need to create a truly empty object use a [null object][mdn-null-object] that can be created via `Object.create(null)`.
+Usually, that does not cause any problems but if you ever need to create a truly empty object use a [null object][mdn-null-object] that can be created via `Object.create(null)`.

 [oop]: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS
 [classes]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes